symbiotic-engineering/OpenFLASH/README.md

 ## About The Open-Flash Project

 The Open-Flash project is a Python package designed for solving boundary value problems using eigenfunction expansion methods.
-It provides a modular framework for defining complex geometries, setting up multi-domain problems, performing numerical computations, and analyzing results, particularly in fields like fluid dynamics and acoustics.
+It provides a modular framework for defining complex geometries, setting up multi-domain problems, performing numerical computations, and analyzing results, particularly in fields like fluid dynamics.

 When referencing this work, please reference our `docs/citations.rst`